gandra/challenge-springboot-graylog/Readme.md

 You can bring env `up with docker-compose` with upgraded containers + `Challenge 1 Sucess Criteria`

 ### Delivery:
-PR on branch `challenge2`.
+- PR on branch `challenge2`
+- Readme with info how to setup and deploy

 ## Challenge 3:
 Deploy mongodb in kubernetes cluster using MongoDB Community Kubernetes Operator and separate read and write over mongo nodes

 ### Success Criteria:
-- All deployed on kubernetes(microk8s): demoapp, mongodb, graylog, elasticsearch
+- All deployed on kubernetes(`microk8s`): demoapp, mongodb, graylog, elasticsearch
 - mongodb deployed in cluster with 3 nodes using MongoDB Community Kubernetes Operator
 - Write to mongo over master node
 - Read from replica nodes
 - Readme with info how to setup and deploy

 ### Delivery:
-PR on branch `challenge3`.
+- PR on branch `challenge3`.
+- Readme with info how to setup and deploy

 ## Generate logs